MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

         * Sweden Central
         * Australia East

-1. Select **Create** and review your configuration.
+1. Select **Create**.
 Wait for the set up process to complete.
+It may take a few minutes.

     >**Note**: If you receive a permissions error, select the **Fix it** button to add the appropriate permissions to continue.